BodyLab LLC | Effective from: March 12, 2022

 Information for Google Accounts: https://policies.google.com/technologies/partner-sites?hl=de

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you give beforehand and can also revoke later.

 Service: Google Maps

-Legal basis: Legitimate interest or your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Legitimate interest or your consent, which you give beforehand and can also revoke later.

 Service: Google Looker Studio

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you give beforehand and can revoke later.

 Service: Google Tag Manager

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you give beforehand and revoke later.

 Service: Google Ads

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you give beforehand and can revoke later.

 Service: Google Marketing Platform

-Legal basis: Your consent, which you provide in advance and can also withdraw later.
+Legal Basis: Your consent, which you give beforehand and can revoke later.

 Service: Google MyBusiness